 RegimeStatusOwner

 GDPRApplicable for EU data subjectsGeneral Counsel (acting as DPO; mandatory Art.
-37 appointment not currently triggered — see Roles & Responsibilities → Regulatory titles)
+37 appointment not currently triggered — see Roles & Responsibilities → Regulatory aliases)

 CCPA / CPRAApplicable for California residentsGeneral Counsel (acting as Privacy Officer)